St Patrick's Marist College: Transition to Dundas

 With diminishing numbers of residents in the inner city, it was decided to move the campus to Dundas in 1962 The new site retained much of the traditions and customs of the old St Patrick's, thus forging a strong link with the original school at Harrington Street.
 A number of students also made the move from Harrington Street to Dundas.

 The founding Principal on the Dundas site was Brother Thomas More Davidson.
 He faced the challenges of setting up the new school with great faith and energy.
-Despite problems such as bad weather holding up the completion of buildings, 110 boys in Years 4, 5 and 6 commenced classes for Term 1, 1962 in the top floor rooms whilst the builders completed the ground floor.
+Despite problems such as bad weather holding up the completion of buildings, 110 boys in Years 4, 5 and 6 commenced classes for Term 1, 1962 in the top floor rooms while the builders completed the ground floor.
 The school was established as a Demonstration Secondary School in 1965 and was named St Patrick's Marist Brothers' Demonstration School.
-The secondary school, catering for males in Years 7-10 was officially opened on 2 October 1966.
+The secondary school, catering for males in Years 7–10 was officially opened on 2 October 1966.
 The primary school continued at Dundas until 1985 when the last Year 6 class completed their schooling.

 1985 marked another historic year for St Patrick's Marist when not only were its first Year 11 students enrolled, but coeducation was introduced in the senior school.
 The successful transition was built upon the vision and dedication of Principals Brother John O'Brien, Brother William Selden and Brother Ronald Blyth who guided St Patrick's through years of change in response to the needs of the Catholic communities of Dundas and its neighbouring parishes.

 The school was renamed St Patrick's Marist College by Brother Michael Procajlo when the first co-educational group was enrolled in Year 7 in 1992.

-Recent developments

-In 2016, the College implemented a Project-Based Learning approach where students collaborate in groups to create a project using a variety of creative mediums.
-This encouraged collaboration and teamwork, as well as challenging students further in their learning.
-In 2021, they also implemented Inquiry-Based Learning to complement the new Inquiry Hubs that were recently constructed.
-This approach works in tandem with PBL and encourages students to look at problems in a deeper way by independently and collaboratively inquiring using research rather than being directly told the answers by the teachers.